mandanemedia/ItemList/readme.md

-# Setup Express and React to fitch data from Giphy
+# Setup Express and React to fetch data from Giphy

 ## install packages